 Quarterly Content Planning

 As an added bonus, Pinterest can be used to help you plan your content for the next quarter.
-I suggest downloading the 100 Pinterest Trends for 2020 or Pinterest Seasonal Insights Calendar.
+I suggest downloading the 100 Pinterest Trends for 2020 or the Pinterest Predicts Calendar 2021.
 Both are excellent guides that direct you to the best practices for Pinterest and to think seasonally.
 I have also written a blog post on How to Create Your Content Calendar Using Pinterest.
 Pinterest is a seasonal platform and can affect your account statistics, but it’s normal.
 If you know what to expect, you won’t stress out or you can plan your content to combat the seasonality by creating content around the trends and seasons that fit your niche.
 If you don’t normally have seasonal content, be creative to see if you can put a seasonal twist on your content.

 It’s essential that you review your account quarterly, especially after you have put in the hard work to create pins and set up your boards to attract your audience.
 This will keep your messaging in alignment with your audience and the result equals leads to your inbox.
 That’s the whole reason you got started with Pinterest marketing in the first place!

 Get a copy of my checklist and follow along with the video walkthrough to help you as you clean up your Pinterest marketing strategy.
 There are 12 different things that I look at from your keywords to your boards to your profile and much more!
 You’ll get the link to my Airtable base template where I hold my statistics.
 And BONUS, you can walk away with a content plan for the next quarter.

 This shouldn’t take you more than a couple of hours depending on how much has changed in your business.
 You’ll want to be sure to add it to your quarterly to-do checklist too!
 Sign up now or if you would like me to do it for you, set up a time so we can talk about your business to keep those leads coming to your inbox!